gbalslevn/Hotstone/testList.md

 - **OK** If Player Findus hero health is 0 he looses

 GammaStone Tests
-- Findus type has the name ThaiChef
+- **OK** Findus type has the name ThaiChef
 - When chilli power is used opponent health decrease by 2
 - When hero power sovs is used there is a minion on the field with (attack, health) = (1,1).

+DeltaStone Tests
+- Each turn your mana is set to 7
+- The decksize is 24
+- There are 2 of each cards in the deck
+- the first card needs to cost a maximum of 1 mana
+- the second card needs to cost a maximum of 2 mana
+- the Third card needs to cost a maximum of 3 mana
+- the Fourth card needs to cost a maximum of 4 mana

 Lav Uml
 Vi skal have HeroPower i et interface